spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 Delete the policy, role, and S3 bucket that you configured for this tutorial.

 ## DNS Cleanup

-Remove the DNS A Record for the SPIRE OIDC Discovery Provider

 You can remove the A record that you configured for the SPIRE OIDC Discovery Provider document location using your preferred DNS tool.